doctorfree/nvim-lazyman/README.md

 rm -f /tmp/lazyman.sh
 ```

+Once the `lazyman.sh` script has been downloaded and executed, subsequent
+Lazyman operations can be performed with the `lazyman` command found in
+`~/.local/bin/lazyman`.
+The manual page can be viewed with `man lazyman`.

 The convenience script to install and initialize `nvim-lazyman` is provided at
 [lazyman.sh](lazyman.sh).
 The automated install and initialization performed
 by `lazyman.sh` executes the following on your system: